jhudsl/tidyversecourse/docs/01-intro.md

 ![The Data Science Life Cycle](https://docs.google.com/presentation/d/1jEJTVbvn52sjZX7uGE38LUcj4ocs1P8DQZhYcTzs_W0/export/png?id=1jEJTVbvn52sjZX7uGE38LUcj4ocs1P8DQZhYcTzs_W0&pageid=g5fbdfde92a_0_8)

-Others have set out to design charts to explain all the steps in between asking an answering question.
+Others have set out to design charts to explain all the steps in between asking and answering question.
 They are all similar but have different aspects of the process they highlight and/or on which they focus.
-These have been summarized in [A First Course on Data Science](https://doi.org/10.1080/10691898.2019.1623136)
+These have been summarized in [A First Course on Data Science](https://doi.org/10.1080/10691898.2019.1623136).

 ![Other Data Science Life Cycles](https://docs.google.com/presentation/d/1jEJTVbvn52sjZX7uGE38LUcj4ocs1P8DQZhYcTzs_W0/export/png?id=1jEJTVbvn52sjZX7uGE38LUcj4ocs1P8DQZhYcTzs_W0&pageid=g5fbdfde92a_0_1)